Patrick Scales (musician): Biography

 Patrick Scales was born in a small town in the Bavarian Alps.
 As the town was a recreation area for the American army, there were many clubs with live music around.
 Patrick could often listen to a big variety of music.
 From bluegrass to rock, soul music and jazz everything was present.

 At the age of 12 he was taking up classical guitar lessons with his teacher Jeffrey Ashton.

 For his 14th birthday he got an electric bass and because of the recommendations of his teacher Wayne Martin, half a year later he started playing gigs regularly in army clubs with musicians twice his age.

 After finishing school he and his brother Martin Scales (guitar) decided to visit the U.S.A. to play music and study for a period of time.

 1989 Patrick moved to Munich, where he started gigging with bands in all kinds of musical fields.
 He was touring with the New York blues guitar player Jonathan Kalb, the avant-garde jazz band Brother Virus (CD: Live at the Knitting Factory-New York; Enja records-1991), the Brazilian band Coisa Nostra and others.

-1993 Patrick and his brother Martin recorded their debut album SCALSENDERS together with their old friend Johannes Enders.
+1993 Patrick and his brother Martin recorded their debut album SCALESENDERS together with their old friend Johannes Enders.